zczliue/AMLS2021SN15105271/README.md

 - It must be cloned with Git lfs installed via command line git lfs clone https://github.com/zczliue/AMLS2021SN15105271.git

-- Otherwise, data will not be correctly downloaded using other methods (such as directly clone from browser or with git clone)
+- Otherwise, files may be corrupted if using other methods (such as directly clone from browser or git clone in command line)
 ```

 ## Table of Contents